 So now, when I warn you, do not be lazy.
 If you do not find him, the crocodile may find you, when you least expect it, and I need you around, alive and well.
 I want your help to keep this lodge open so that I can find someone or some way to get me out of this old part of the world.”

 I sat silent, staring at her, digesting her words.

 “So you see Bwana, we can both help each other.
 But you will need to show me more respect.”

 I looked across the fire.
-“Please stop calling me Bwana, Call me Dudu.”
+“Please stop calling me Bwana, call me Gideon, or Gidi for short”